 Michelle L. Belk, MA, LCMHC received her Masters degree at Assumption College in Massachusetts, and is licensed in New Hampshire, Vermont, and Massachusetts.
 She is trained in cognitive-behavioral, dialectical-behavioral, and family therapy.
 Ms. Belk's experience and practice consists of working with children and adolescents, adults and their families with a wide range of difficulties, including: trauma, self-injury, mood disorders, anxiety, depression, autism spectrum, ADHD, anger management, disruptive behaviors, and effective parenting.
 Ms. Belk brings to Deer Creek many years of clinical and instructional expertise, and is currently an Adjunct Instructor at the Geisel School of Medicine at Dartmouth.

 Mark J. Detzer, PhD Affiliate

 Mark J. Detzer, PhD is a licensed clinical psychologist.
 He earned his PhD in clinical psychology at the University of Vermont and completed a Postdoctoral Fellowship with Stanford University Medical Center.
 His areas of interest include working with adolescents and adults coping with developmental and relationship issues, chronic medical conditions, depression, anxiety and school performance issues.
-Dr. Detzer is academically affiliated with the Departments of Psychological and Brain Sciences at Dartmouth College and Psychiatry at Dartmouth's Geisel Medical School.
+Dr. Detzer is an Adjunct Assistant Professor in the Department of Psychological and Brain Sciences at Dartmouth College.

 Laurie Farr Hanks, MA, CAS